 Superfood mushrooms are finally getting their due.
-Research from the past decade has shown many health benefits to consuming functional mushrooms such as Reishi, Cordyceps and Lion’s Mane, to name a few, including reduced inflammation to immune support.
+Research from the past decade has shown many health benefits to consuming functional mushrooms such as Reishi, Cordyceps and Lion’s Mane for immune support.
 However, as we see an increase of products coming out on the market, there’s one essential piece that often gets left behind: the mycelium.
 So why should you always choose a product that contains the entire lifecycle of the functional mushroom — the mycelium as well as its cultured substrate?
 Read on to learn what mycelium is, its numerous benefits and nutrition-rich profile and how to find the products that contain mycelium.

 What Is Mycelium?

 We may typically picture a mushroom as only the above ground part of a fungus, but much of the vegetative parts actually lie underground.
 The above-ground part of the mushroom is called the fruiting body, while the root system of the mushroom is called the mycelium.
 Composed of a dense mass of fine, thread-like filaments of tissue called hyphae, the mycelium is an essential part of the life support system for the fungus.
 These threads naturally extend into the soil, plant matter, wood and other materials to pick up water and nutrients and bring them back to the “mothership.”
 To do so, the mycelium (the spelling of the plural form of the word is the same as the singular form) first excrete enzymes to break down the substrate around them — whether it’s a fallen log, plant matter on the forest floor or nutritious substrates used in indoor cultivation, such as organic oats or rice — into a digestible size so that they can be absorbed through the mycelium’s cell wall.
 These bite-sized nutrients can then travel up to the fruiting body and be exchanged for important sugars made via photosynthesis.